---

 Mount and Prep for Deployment

-, once again replacing the name with what you selected, this
+Add the following to your fly.toml, once again replacing the name with what you selected, this

 time in two places:

-Next remove the release step from the [deploy]
+Next remove the release step from the [deploy] section of your fly.toml and add a DATABASE_PATH variable:

 This step is required because a volume may not be ready once your application release runs, so to fix this we need to run migrations on

 application start.
-This can be accomplished by adding the following line to your lib/name/application.ex
+This can be accomplished by adding the following line to your lib/name/application.ex:

 @impl true